 Next, it was our turn.
 “Use the middle finger and thumb to pinch off the link, then flip it once and twirl to make the link.”
 Hmmm.
 As with anything new, Again, it was a lot harder than it looked.
 I failed on my first attempt, producing a link that burst so the filling oozed out.

 I had to stop and let others take their turn and then make a second attempt.
-This one went better.
+I tried hard to make my best wurst and this one went better.
 The links did not all have a uniform size but at least they remained intact and looked like real sausages..

 Cooking the Sausage